cobusbernard/cobusbernard.github.io/content/posts/2015-04-04/gitflow-semver-psake/index.md

 ![GitFlow](./images/git_flow_release_cycle.png)

 All development is done on feature branches cut from `develop` and merged back in when done.
 When you have enough features for a release, you cut a short-lived `release` branch from `develop`.
 After this branch has been vetted, it will be merged into `master` and `develop` (to ensure any fixes are also merged back into you development stream).
 When merging into `master`, a tag with the new version number will be created.
 This will increment either the minor or major version number, depending on how big the release is.
-For hotfixes, you would branch from `master` directly, fix the issue and then merge it back into `master` as well as `develop`.
+For hot-fixes, you would branch from `master` directly, fix the issue and then merge it back into `master` as well as `develop`.
 Every time you merge into `master`, you update the version number and tag the source - this is the version that you want to use to stamp the releases with.

 The command for the build & push with NuGet are (ignore the versioning and poking for further down):